Meet Spencer, 2022 Scholar

 Spencer’s Advocacy Project

-For his advocacy project, Spencer plans to lead a letter-writing campaign to the Governor of Arizona, requesting a proclamation recognizing September as Childhood Cancer Awareness Month.
+For his advocacy project, Spencer led a letter-writing campaign to the Governor of Arizona, requesting a proclamation recognizing September as Childhood Cancer Awareness Month.

 “It is very sad to see how few people know that yellow represents childhood cancer, and that September is childhood cancer awareness month,” says Spencer.
 “My hope is that by increasing childhood cancer awareness throughout Arizona and the nation, there will be more research and new therapies developed, with the ultimate goal of finding new cures.”